inpsyde/composer-asset-compiler/README.md

 ### Verbosity

 `compile-assets` is a command added to Composer, which means all the Composer command ["global options"](https://getcomposer.org/doc/03-cli.md#global-options) are valid.
 Among those, the ones that control the "verbosity" have a multiple effects on Composer Asset Compiler:

-- Composer utilities used by the plugin  (such as the "HTTP Downloader") will adjust their verbosity
+- Composer's functionalities used by the plugin (such as the "HTTP Downloader") will adjust their verbosity
 - Composer Asset Compiler itself will emit more or less output based on those options
-- The level of Composer verbosity is "mapped" to package managers' verbosity flags, according to the following table:
+- Composer verbosity is "mapped" to package managers' verbosity flags, according to the following
+  table:

 | Composer flag      | [npm](https://docs.npmjs.com/cli/v7/commands/npm) | [Yarn](https://classic.yarnpkg.com/en/docs/cli/) |
 | ------------------ | ------------------------------------------------- | ------------------------------------------------ |